-Data Engineering for ML: Pipelines, Annotation, and Data Quality
+Data Engineering for ML: Pipelines, Labeling, and Data Quality

-"We have lots of data" — phrase often meaning "we have lots of raw logs in S3 that nobody touched two years ago."
-Before training models, need to understand what exists: structure, duplicates, schema changes, representativeness.
+“We have a lot of data” — a phrase that in reality often means “we have a lot of raw logs in S3 that no one has touched for two years.”
+Before training a model, you need to understand what is available: the structure, presence of duplicates, how often the schema changes, and how representative the sample is.

-ETL for analytics and ETL for ML — different tasks.
+ETL for analytics and ETL for ML are different tasks.
 Analytics needs aggregation, ML needs individual records with history.
-Analytics doesn't need train/val/test split, ML — critical.
-Analytics skew hinders interpretation, ML — directly impacts quality.
+Analytics doesn’t require train/val/test split, ML does.
+Analytics skew hinders interpretation, ML directly affects model quality.

 Tools.
-Apache Spark for large volumes (10GB+): PySpark DataFrames, optimizations via partitioning and caching. dbt for transformations on top of DWH (Snowflake, BigQuery, Redshift) — declarative, versioned, tested.
-Pandas + Polars for <several GB — Polars 5-10x faster on typical transformations.
+Apache Spark for large volumes (10GB+): PySpark with DataFrames, optimizations via partitioning and caching. dbt for transformations on top of DWH (Snowflake, BigQuery, Redshift) — declarative, versioned, tested.
+Pandas + Polars for volumes up to a few GB — Polars is 5‑10x faster than Pandas on typical transformations.

 Temporal splits.
-For ML important to split by time, not randomly.
-With temporal data (transactions, user events), random split causes leakage: model sees "future" data in training.
-Rule: train on T1-T2, validation on T2-T3 (with gap to prevent leakage), test on T3-T4.
+For ML it’s important that the split is by time, not random.
+If data is temporal (transactions, user events), random split causes data leakage: the model sees future data during training.
+Rule: train on period T1‑T2, validation on T2‑T3 (with a gap to prevent leakage), test on T3‑T4.
+An incorrect split can cost 10–15% of model quality on validation.

 Incremental pipelines.
-Model retrains weekly on new data.
-Need pipeline incrementally adding new records, not reloading everything.
+The model is retrained weekly on new data.
+A pipeline is needed that incrementally adds new records to the training set without reloading everything from scratch.
 Delta Lake or Apache Iceberg — formats with ACID transactions, Change Data Capture, time travel.
-Stored in S3/GCS, read via Spark or DuckDB.

-Feast (open source) — offline store on Parquet/Delta in S3 for training, online store on Redis for <10ms inference.
+Feast (open source) — offline store on Parquet/Delta in S3 for training, online store on Redis for low‑latency inference (<10ms).
 Feature definitions as Python code:

 from feast import FeatureView, Field